AbdelrahmanAlghareeb/Prevent-Reimport-Modules-guard/README.md

 # ImportGuard

-This demo include the 2 ways to prevent a module (named core module in this demo) from being Reimported This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+This demo include the 2 ways to prevent a module from being Reimported This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

 ## Development server